mihaigalos/miniboot/README.md

 # Storing the application in the external EEPROM

-To write an application to the I2C EEPROM memory (so it can be later flashed by miniboot), one can use a USB to UART bridge.

-## Prepare the UART to I2C Bridge

-The arduino needs to be flashed with the miniboot_uart_to_eeprom_uploader.hex sketch which can be found in the Drivers/Eeprom/bin folder in this repo.
-This will read from the UART and will put the information in the external I2C memory.

 ## Create the binary file

-Next, export the hex file of the application (the one you want to transfer to the I2C memory) to binary before continuing:
+Export the hex file of the application (the one you want to transfer to the I2C memory) to binary before continuing:

 `avr-objcopy.exe -I ihex application.hex -O binary application.bin`